impactorbitco/handbook-main/content/ims/policies/quality/Quality Management Policy.md

 weight: 10
 ---

-At Green Orbit Digital, we are committed to delivering excellence in sustainable marketing services for the space industry.
+At Impact Orbit Creative Group, we are committed to delivering excellence in sustainable marketing services for the space industry.
 This Quality Policy reflects our dedication to maintaining the highest quality standards while ensuring continuous improvement, customer satisfaction, and operational excellence.
 It is aligned with the principles and requirements of ISO 9001:2015.

 ## Vision